 A parent told me recently that her son scored a near 100% on his last test.
 I was so proud.
 I feel proud when all my students succeed.
 The question is what does it mean for a student to be successful.
 I think it's a mix between the student having more confidence than when I begin working with the student, as well as an increase in the student's grades.
 Depending on the student and his or her own situation grades may increase immediately and with others it may take a bit of time.
 I want my students to feel confident about their abilities and also be able to show the world and themselves that they understand what's going on in class.
 I make a commitment when I take on a student, which is, I will work my hardest to be available and flexible.
 Your child's success is my success.

 The key to enjoying any subject you take in School or College is simply to know how the subject is or will be applicable in your daily life and possible future career!
 If you can challenge yourself, your teacher/professor and family/friends to show you the meaning of learning a subject, by actually showing why and how it is important as part of your daily life or career in the future profession that you are either preparing for or are currently aspiring to be (e.g., Doctor, Engineer, Scientist, Business person,etc), then you can give "meaning to your studies by showing the difference that subject will make in your life."
 I welcome everyone to try this with every subject you are taking or have taken or plan to take.
-If you cannot find meaning in Geometry, Pre-Algebra, Calculus, Botany, Biology, Physics, Chemistry or any subject, write to me and I will show how it can be applied in day-to-day life and also in your future career to be a successful professional in that field... read more
+If you cannot find meaning in Geometry, Pre-Algebra, Calculus, Botany, Biology, Physics, Chemistry or any subject, write to me and I will show how it can be applied in day-to-day life and also in your future career to be a successful professional in... read more

 When interviewing a prospective tutor, parents should ask about the tutor's skills and experience, and find out if the tutor truly enjoys teaching.
 When the tutor feels enthusiastic about the subject, and communicates well, the student has an opportunity to learn to enjoy the subject too.
 I recommend for parents to observe the first lesson to see the tutor's skills in action, and watch/listen carefully to future lessons when possible, to make sure the tutor has an encouraging, supportive attitude at all times.
 (Tutors should welcome and respond positively to the child's questions, and NEVER make the child feel "stupid," no matter what.)
 It is most important to have a safe and quiet place for studying, without distractions.
 I like to find a quiet table at a library, and work with students there.
 I welcome suggestions from parents, and I am always looking for ways to improve my teaching skills.